egoist/toka/README.md

 #### Arguments:

+webpack/gitignore/gulp/bowerrc:

+- --dir: the directory to save to

 gitignore only:

 - -d/--default : generate default file
 - -a/--append : append to an existing file
 - -g/--global : save to ~/.gitignore_global
-- --dir: the directory to save to

 webpack only:

 - -p/--path
 - -f/--filename
 - -e/--entry
-- --dir: the directory to save to

 gulp only:

 - -b/--babel : use gulpfile.babel.js
-- --dir: the directory to save to

 Example: